 Located at a major transit hub at Queens’ Jamaica Station with the AirTrain link to JFK, will be a new, superblock, residential development rising 30 stories above Archer Avenue and Sutphin Boulevard between the LIRR and three MTA subway lines.
 This 659-unit residential, mixed-use community development is an important part of Greater Jamaica’s revitalization.

 - The development includes a 30-story high-rise, 14-story mid- rise, parking for 176 vehicles and 25,000 SF of ground floor retail.
-The high-rise offers 539 rental units, while the mid-rise offers 120 fordable housing units.
+The high-rise offers 539 rental units, while the mid-rise offers 120 affordable housing units.
 The high-rise has community, residential and amenity space on the 4th floor, and residential units from the 4th to 30th floors.

 - Precast panel facade with metal and glass articulation will create a dynamic visual presence.

 - The site is sandwiched between LIRR tracks on the south and three MTA subway lines on the north, imposing significant loads on any deep foundation work and challenging logistics.

 - A complex structure of public, private equity, tax subsidies and investor funds will underpin the financing of this large-scale development.